13 Best Product Tour Software for your SaaS in 2023 [UPDATED Ultimate Guide]

 - Only has basic in-app styling options.

-This is another onboarding and product tour software service that we talked about in an earlier blog.
+This is another onboarding and product tour software service.

 Chameleon has a lot of good features and can definitely hold its own against rivals like Appcues.

-It offers a wide variety of UX elements (tooltips, hotspots, beacons etc) and can be used to build complicated walkthroughs with.
-It also has an innovative “launcher” functions which you can use to deploy checklists and other widget elements.
+It offers a wide variety of UX elements (tooltips, hotspots, beacons etc) and can be used to build complicated walkthroughs.
+It also has an innovative “launcher” function which you can use to deploy checklists and other widget elements.

 It has advanced user segmentation and personalization (which it did not until recently), and event-based triggers – although these are not as customizable as, say, Userpilot offers.